 Working in digital film restoration (Framestore CFC, London; Deluxe, Venice; Technicolor, Hollywood and New York), Paola Varvaro tells about the immediate impact of her first meditation session. —

 “At the end of my first meditation I felt much lighter; I felt the benefit immediately and I love my mantra and I like the fact that I promise not to tell anyone… it feels special.
-In the deep silence I found my peace, a softer me and the anger and despair melts away.
-I drive back to Santa Monica and even the terrible LA traffic seems to soften, the street open up in front of me… I’m not hallucinating on the contrary I’m totally present and alert!” — read further
+In the deep silence, I found my peace, a softer me, and the anger and despair melted away.
+I drive back to Santa Monica and even the terrible LA traffic seems to soften, the street opens up in front of me… I’m not hallucinating on the contrary I’m totally present and alert!” — read further

 Stories of meditation:

 Ever found yourself missing a session?
-Finding it a stretch to keep up regular meditation practice in those days of over-brimming to-do-lists and constant busy-ness?
+Finding it a stretch to keep up regular meditation practice in those days of over-brimming to-do lists and constant busyness?
 Heard the small voice whisper: ‘The heck with it!
-Why is regularity of practice such a holy cow, after all?’ — Well, this feedback here is for you, then.
+Why is the regularity of practice such a holy cow, after all?’ — Well, this feedback here is for you, then.
 Founder of the non-profit Tuning the Student Mind, Chelsea Richer shares an important tip: Meditation is like a puppy… — read further

 Can meditation change the whole trajectory of your life?
 Lenora Boyle, a life coach from the US, certainly believes so. —

 “I signed up to learn Transcendental Meditation one day in 1973.
 That moment of fate changed the trajectory of my life.
-I’m not sure what other path I would have followed, but I became more clear, centered, intuitive and happy.
-My decisions became based on following my heart.” — read full review
+I’m not sure what other path I would have followed, but I became more clear, more centered, intuitive, and happy.
+My decisions became based on following my heart.” — read the full review

 Inspiring Oprah to meditate, Valerie Gangas is a young woman who has seen her whole life change from the very first time she sat down to meditate.
 On this amazing path, she has had many realizations and insights.
 Here is one of them: everyone you meet in life reflects something of yourself. —